Zhuph31/cometbft/README.md

 ![image](https://github.com/Zhuph31/cometbft/assets/50798194/b3aaf29e-3452-4669-9eeb-fb01e96a89bd)

 From the results we can see that:
-1. Broadcast is better than gossip at test cast 1, 2 and 4.
+1. Broadcast is better than gossip in test cases 1, 2, and 4.
 Broadcast has higher throughput and takes less time to reach consensus, showing that broadcast can handle network delay and jitters better.
 2. In test case 3, broadcast and gossip show almost the same performance.
-This is reasonable since under this network topology, the performance is contraint by the farthest node, therefore broadcast and gossip takes about the same time to reach this node and generates similar performance.
+This is reasonable since under this network topology, the performance is constrained by the farthest node, therefore broadcast and gossip take about the same time to reach this node and generate similar performance.

 ### Network Overhead
 For network overhead, we conduct the benchmark without any artificial delay, counting the number of transactions and the network usage of cometbft nodes throughout the benchmark process.
-The result is availabe at the table below.
+The result is available at the table below.
 |          | broadcast | gossip    |
 |----------|-----------|-----------|
 | TPS      | 1,135 tx/s| 1,023 tx/s|
 | Send     | 269 MB    | 338 MB    |
 | Receive  | 219 MB    | 343 MB    |

 From the table, we can see that broadcast achieved a higher TPS than gossip under the same network condition.
-What's more, the number of bytes sent and received for broadcast is much lower, meaning that broadcast mechanism uses less network resource to achieve better performance.
+What's more, the number of bytes sent and received for broadcast is much lower, meaning that the broadcast mechanism uses fewer network resources to achieve better performance.

 ### Network Tolerance
-For network tolerance, we used network emulator to add packet loss and monitor the performane under different level of packet losses.
-The resuls is in the table below.
+For network tolerance, we used a network emulator to add packet loss and monitor the performance under different levels of packet loss.
+The results are in the table below.
 | Packet Loss Rate | Broadcast TPS | Gossip TPS | Broadcast BPS | Gossip BPS | Broadcast Latency | Gossip Latency |
 |------------------|---------------|------------|----------------|------------|-------------------|----------------|
 | 5%               | 229 tx/s      | 443 tx/s   | 117,087 B/s    | 227,065 B/s| 1,819 ms          | 1,759 ms       |